PREVIOUS: Blaming #2

 • if we’re over-reacting to something that’s not abusive at all

 This is all in the service of ‘seeing’ who others really are, instead of who we want them to be.
 It’s about knowing what’s neutral, what’s normal & what’s mistreatment.

-NOTE: Since we ACoAs don’t trust our own judgement (T) or our feelings (E), it helps to realize that angry, narcissistic, abusive people regularly treat others badly as well, so it’s not personal to us, even though we always think everything is always about us!
+NOTE: Since ACoAs don’t trust our own judgement (T) or our feelings (E), it helps to realize that angry, narcissistic, abusive people regularly treat others badly too, so it’s not personal to us, even though we always think everything is always about us!